Setting Up Stencils

 5. Now you are ready to enter whatever information you want to populate your note or letter with in the fill-able fields.

-Note: you can use aliases in your stencil to automatically pre-populate variable information into your note or letter.
+You can use aliases in your stencil to automatically pre-populate variable information into your note or letter.

 For example, to enter a patient’s first and last name without having to manually enter them, you could write “The patient’s name is %^p_first_name^% %^p_last_name^%”.